rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ---
-title: Traditional King Cake Recipe – A Taste of Mardi Gras
+title: "Traditional King Cake Recipe: A Taste of Mardi Gras"
 on_page_title: "Sourdough King Cake: A Tradition to Share and Make Your Own"
 date: "2025-02-08"
 tags: king cake, recipe, mardi gras, new orleans, lent